bi0m3trics/vostokR/README.md

 ![](images/header.png)

-##vostokR: Solar Potential Calculation for LiDAR Point Clouds using VOSTOK
+## vostokR: Solar Potential Calculation for LiDAR Point Clouds using VOSTOK

-## Overview

 vostokR provides an R interface to the VOSTOK (Voxel Octree Solar Toolkit) algorithm for calculating solar potential on LiDAR point clouds.
 This package uses the original C++ implementation by Bechtold and Höfle (2020) to perform efficient ray casting and solar position calculations, computing solar irradiance for each point while accounting for shadowing effects from surrounding points.